steven14ggyy/DSP_HW0/results/index.md

 	 Processed image|<img src=https://github.com/steven14ggyy/DSP_Lab_HW0/blob/master/results/DSC_0531/flipping_image.jpg width="70%"/> | <img src=https://github.com/steven14ggyy/DSP_Lab_HW0/blob/master/results/DSC_1182/flipping_image.jpg width="70%"/>|

 2. rotation.m:
 	 In rotation.m, images will be rotation clockwise by an angle we assign in radian.
-The function has two arguement: One is an input image we want to process; the other is an angle (unit: radian).
+The function has two arguements: One is an input image we want to process; the other is an angle (unit: radian).
 	 So same as in flip.m, we get **R**, **G** and **B**, 3 channel pixel values, and the height and width of the input image.
 Then  calculate locations of the new vertices to determine new image size after rotating.
 Use a rotation matrix multiplication and find the minimum x and y value, which is how much to shift the rotationed image to the positive axis.
 Calculate the difference of minimum x and maximum x to get the new width of the new image, and do the same thing on y to get the new height of the new image.
 	 ```Matlab
 	 % RGB channel